AMS Fellowships and Scholarships

 Looking to expand your skills or support research?
 The AMS administers or supports several fellowship programs.
 The AMS also tracks Other Sources of Support.

-The AMS Centennial Research Fellowship Program makes awards annually to outstanding mathematicians to help further their careers in research.
-A recipient of the fellowship shall have held his or her doctoral degree for at least three years and not more than twelve years at the inception of the award (that is, received between September 1, 2005, and September 1, 2014).
+- The AMS Centennial Research Fellowship Program makes awards annually to outstanding mathematicians to help further their careers in research.
+A recipient of the fellowship shall have held his or her doctoral degree for at least three years and not more than twelve years at the inception of the award.
 Applications will be accepted from those currently holding a tenured, tenure-track, postdoctoral, or comparable (at the discretion of the selection committee) position at an institution in North America.